Working with scientific literature - Impact, quality and finding

 Low correlation between impact factor and research quality

 Quantitative analyses of the statistical power of studies (which is a measure for the quality of the underlying experimental design) and the journal impact factor (IF) in which the research was published revealed a low or no correlation between both measures.
-This is shown in Figure 3 for the field of neuroscience.
+This is shown in Figure 2 for the field of neuroscience.
+Therefore, if the statistical power of a study is taken as a measure of the quality (and reproducibility) of a study, the impact factor is clearly not correlated to its quality.

 A possible alternative to impact factors?